 UniSA requires providers to comply with all relevant laws, such as the Residential Tenancy Act 1995 and local council by-laws.
-We recommend that you contact the helpful Tenancies Branch and your local council for free advice.
+We recommend that you contact the helpful Consumer and Business Services (Tenancies) and your local council for free advice.

 This is a free service aimed at helping UniSA students find suitable, affordable accommodation.
 We simply require you to comply with relevant laws, including the Residential Tenancies laws.

 Generally, international and interstate students prefer furnished accommodation, but some students may have their own furniture.

 We cannot advise you on the rent.
 However, most students are on low budgets and want clean, affordable properties in reasonably convenient locations.
 Consider the facilities which you are providing and take a look at other advertisements on the Rental Database.

 Bonds for residential tenancies and rooming houses must be lodged.
 The process is quite simple.
 Just lodge it using the free Residential Bonds Online Service or complete the bond lodgement form and send it to Consumer and Business Services.